Paul Goldschmidt Player Props: Cardinals vs. Brewers

 Paul Goldschmidt At The Plate

-- Among qualified hitters in MLB play, he ranks 13th in batting average, fifth in on-base percentage, and 45th in slugging.
+- Among the qualifying hitters in baseball, his batting average ranks 27th, his on-base percentage ranks 13th, and he is 46th in the league in slugging.

-- Goldschmidt has gotten at least one hit in 71.4% of his games this season (five of seven), with at least two hits four times (57.1%).
+- Goldschmidt has gotten a hit in six of eight games this season (75.0%), with at least two hits on four occasions (50.0%).

-- He has hit a home run in one of seven games, and in 3.2% of his plate appearances.
+- He has hit a long ball in one of eight games, and in 2.8% of his plate appearances.

-- Goldschmidt has driven in a run twice this year, but just one in each of those games.
+- Goldschmidt has driven in a run twice this season, but just one in each of those games.

-- He has scored in three of seven games so far this season.
+- He has scored a run in four of eight games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.